Hardcoreprawn/architecture/input/posts/solutions/business-data-and-how-to-manage-it.md

 ---
-Title: Master Data and How to Manage it
+Title: Business Data and How to Manage it
-Lead: Master Data is critical to an organisation's function.
-Master Data Management is the process of organising and collating it.
+Lead: Business Data is critical to an organisation's function.
+Business Data Management is the process of organising and collating it.
-Description: Master data management is the organisation of people, processes and technologies to create and maintain a reliable data environment for master data.
+Description: Business data management is the organisation of people, processes and technologies to create and maintain a reliable data environment for business.
 Tags:
   - Architecture
   - Data